 In order to be eligible to take part in the Program, a student must fulfill the following requirements:

-- He/she must be entering the 10th grade by the fall of the year of enrollment (next enrollment TBA)
+- Must be entering the 10th grade by the fall of the year of enrollment (next enrollment TBA)

-- He/she must be enrolled in a Philadelphia public, parochial, or charter high school.
+- Must be enrolled in a Philadelphia public, parochial, or charter high school.

-- He/she must qualify for a FREE or REDUCED PRICE school lunch.
+- Must qualify for a FREE or REDUCED PRICE school lunch.

-- He/she will be the first in his/her immediate family to graduate from a college or university.
+- Will be the first in his/her immediate family to graduate from a college or university.

-- He/she must have an interest in biology and the healthcare professions.
+- Must have an interest in biology and the healthcare professions.

-- He/she must not have any disciplinary problems on his/her school record.
+- Must not have any disciplinary problems on his/her school record.

-If selected for the program he/she should also be interested in continuing the program through the school year and summer through his/her senior year of high school.
+If selected for the program applicants should also be interested in continuing the program through the school year and summer through their senior year of high school.

 Year One: In the summer prior to their sophomore year, Fellows take part in an intensive 2-week program of workshops, hands-on activities, field trips and meetings with healthcare professionals.
 During the course of their sophomore year, students meet once a week for an after-school program.
 Their programming focuses around an overarching themed related to healthcare and medicine.
 Students also develop a year-long project related to that theme.
 Past student projects have included Mütter Museum exhibits as well as forensic science-themed games.
 Each student is also paired with a healthcare professional who serves as a mentor.